microsoft/fluentui/rfcs/react-components/convergence/component-transitions-on-mount-or-unmount.md

 };
 ```

-Overriding the transition on the Application side:
+Overriding the transition/animation on the Application side:

 ```tsx
 import * as React from 'react';